MohamedYoussouf/Design-Resources/readme.md

 [Google Material Color Tool](https://material.io/resources/color/) | Create and share color palettes for your UI, and measure the accessibility of any color combination.
-[ColorSpace](https://mycolor.space/) | Generate nice color palettes from one color [Veranda Color](https://verandacolor.com) | Browse color palettes made by other designers, generate and submit your own
+[ColorSpace](https://mycolor.space/) | Generate nice color palettes from one color [Veranda Color](https://verandacolor.com) | Browse color palettes made by other designers, generate and submit your own [Colors lol](https://colors.lol/) | Overtly descriptive color palettes [Colors and Fonts](https://www.colorsandfonts.com/) | A collection of color and typography resources for Web Developers and Digital Designers to find inspiration
+[0<sup>to</sup>255](https://www.0to255.com/) | 0to255 is a color tool that makes it easy to lighten and darken colors.
+It’s perfect for hover states, borders, gradients, and more
+[Flat UI Colors](https://flatuicolors.com/) | Features a total set of 14 color palettes and 280 colors for your designs, projects, presentations and other needs.

 <div align="right">
     <b><a href="#table-of-contents">↥ Back To Top</a></b>